About Nesta

 Across the world, interest in mission-driven government is growing, and an increasing number of organisations are looking to adopt a mission-driven approach.
 Missions can transform the way organisations work and lead to substantial social impact, from preventing obesity to giving every child the best start in life.

 But the transition to mission-driven working must be handled with care.
-Too much rapid change can lead to ‘mission washing’ – making promises without the structures to deliver.
+Organisations can find themselves ‘mission washing’ – pursuing missions only in name, without the capabilities needed to deliver.

-Join us online on Thursday 17 July, 12:00-13:00 BST, where we will be joined by authors of the ‘On Mission’ framework to discuss how to implement mission-driven approaches and the risks that can arise when organisations change too fast.
+On Thursday 17 July, 12:00-13:00 BST, we were joined by the authors of the ‘On Mission’ framework to discuss how to implement mission-driven approaches and the risks that can arise when organisations change too fast.

-This event is for public sector leaders, policy professionals and anyone working in or with organisations looking to adopt mission-led strategies.
+This event was for public sector leaders, policy professionals and anyone working in or with organisations looking to adopt mission-led strategies.

 Speakers